 The IGC is the most common Inverse Chromatography technique.
 Two IGC methods exist depending on the injected molecular probe amounts:

-The Inverse Chromatography techniques are powerful tools for the R&D departments and control.
+The Inverse Chromatography techniques are powerful tools for the R&D departments and Quality control.
 The application fields are wide and numerous physicochemical properties are measurable.

 Inverse Chromatography measures the interaction potential of the materials and of their surfaces.